chris-sooseok/React-complete-guide/sections.md

 # Section 21: advanced redux
-where should side-effects & async tasks be executed?
+where should side-effects & async tasks (http request) be executed?
 - inside components
 - inside action creators

+Firebase as backend

+Since redux store can't contain async or side-effect functions, we need to decide which of each needs to be distributed.
+Options are
+- inside components (such as app.js or related component)
+- action creator

+Thunk
+- an action creator function that doesn't return the action itself but another function which eventually returns the action

+Redux devtools
+- browser built-in